padok-team/dojo-guestbook/README.md

     1. Check to see how big your container image is.
     2. Change the `go build` command to make the binary statically linked (if you don't know what that means, just ask!).
+You might need to add a `go mod tidy` command.
-    1. In your `Dockerfile`, create a second stage that starts from `scratch`.
+    3. In your `Dockerfile`, create a second stage that starts from `scratch`.
-    2. Copy the binary from the first stage to the second.
+    4. Copy the binary from the first stage to the second.
-    3. In the second stage, run the microservice.
+    5. In the second stage, run the microservice.
-    4. Build your container image again.
+    6. Build your container image again.
-    5. Check to see how big the image is now.
+    7. Check to see how big the image is now.